zaidnadeem199/portfolio-HTML-based-/README.md

 # Personal Portfolio (html based project)
 This is a personal portfolio website created using HTML.
-It showcases the skills, projects, and background of Muhammad Zaid, an aspiring full-stack web developer with a bachelor's degree in Artificial Intelligence.

 # About the project:
 A basic HTML website project.